Psychedelic/sonic-js/README.md

 ```ts
 const adapter = new ActorAdapter();
 ```
+##### IDLs

+All actors that communicate with IC needs to have an IDL to indicate which functions are callable on the canister.
+The library already provide this IDLs for Swap and DIP20 canisters and they can be found [here](src/declarations/did).

+Our `Actor Factories` make use of these saved IDL's to generate actors for you.

 ##### Actor Factories

-To make ease on use for actors, the library provides two functions that directly create actors for Swap and DIP20 canisters:
+To make actor creation even easier, Sonic-js provides two functions that automatically create configurable actors for Sonic's Swap canister and any DIP20 canister:

 - [createSwapActor](docs/modules.md#createswapactor)
 - [createTokenActor](docs/modules.md#createtokenactor)

-##### IDLs

-All actors that communicate with IC needs to have an IDL to indicate which functions are callable on the canister.
-The library already provide this IDLs for Swap and DIP20 canisters and they can be found [here](src/declarations/did).

 #### Swap Canister Controller

-The class `SwapCanisterController` provides functions that abstracts the main functionalities of Swap Canister.
-Instantiating it requires a Swap Actor mentioned above.
+The class `SwapCanisterController` provides methods that give access to the main functionalities of Swap Canister.
+Instantiation of a non-anonymous controller uses a `Swap Actor`.

-You can create an anonymous controller by simple:
+You can create an anonymous controller (not linked to any user) by providing no params:

 ```ts
 const controller = new SwapCanisterController();
 ```

-Or adding a customer actor with your adapter:
+Or adding a custom actor with your adapter:

 ```ts
 const swapActor = await createSwapActor({